Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Model and its properties

 \subsubsection{Wires, junctions of wires, other quasi-1D and 2D drums}

-As is already evident from the examples that we have constructed so far, quantum drums come in several shapes and sizes, from being composed of a single elementary plaquette (Fig.~\ref{drumsandshields}) to a finite number of plaquettes (Fig.~\ref{drumsandshields}, Fig.~\ref{drumsfromIS}, Fig.~\ref{Figrecursion}).
+As is already evident from the examples we have constructed so far, quantum drums come in several shapes and sizes, from being composed of a single elementary plaquette (Fig.~\ref{drumsandshields}) to a finite number of plaquettes (Fig.~\ref{drumsandshields} and Fig.~\ref{drumsfromIS}).
 One can even construct quantum drums with an arbitrarily large number of plaquettes in the thermodynamic limit.
 These varieties of drums can be quasi-1D or 2D in nature.
 We dub the {\it simplest} quasi-1D drum as a wire.
 A wire is composed of $N_p$ plaquettes that share vertices along a single diagonal and resemble straight wires (see Fig.~\ref{Figrecursion}, left panel for three such drums with $N_p=1,2,3$).
 Such a wire can be constructed with any $N_p \ge 1$ that leads to a quasi-1D structure for $N_p \gg 1$.

 Interestingly, one can create other quantum drums that resemble different kinds of junctions of such wires.
 Examples of such quantum drums are shown in Fig.~\ref{drumvarieties}.
 In the top panel, the quantum drums marked by A and B can be viewed as two different junctions of two wires, while in the bottom panel, the quantum drum marked by C (D) can be viewed as a junction of three (four) quantum wires.
 Wires can be used to build still more intricate quasi-1D as well as 2D drums (see Sec.~\ref{wiresdecom} for details).
-The fragment sizes for large quasi-1D (2D) drums scale as $\alpha^l \times \alpha^l$ ($\beta^{l^2} \times \beta^{l^2}$) where $\alpha >1$ ($\beta >1$) as $l \gg 1$ where $l$ represents the linear dimension of the drum and $\alpha$ ($\beta$) depend on the nature of the quantum drum under consideration.
+The fragment sizes for large quasi-1D (2D) drums scale as $\alpha^l$ ($\beta^{l^2}$) where $\alpha >1$ ($\beta >1$) as $l \gg 1$ where $l$ represents the linear dimension of the drum and $\alpha$ ($\beta$) depend on the nature of the quantum drum under consideration.
 Each such quantum drum can be viewed as an interesting example of an interacting quasi-1D/2D model with a constrained Hilbert space that also satisfies an internal subsystem symmetry of simultaneous conservation of magnetizations along each column and each row of the drum, where the columns/rows are defined with respect to the $L_x \times L_y$ lattice in which the drum is embedded, when only the sites that belong to the drum are considered.